Jawsen/Jawsen.github.io/index.md

 ---

 ## 💡 Key Takeaways

-So what did we learn from all this?
+So, what’s the big picture here?

-- 🕒 Mornings are risky — especially during street cleaning.
+🕒 Mornings are the most dangerous — especially if you’re parking during street cleaning hours.
+If you park early, be extra careful!

-- 📍 Central areas like Manhattan, parts of Brooklyn and the Bronx get hit the hardest.
+📍 Certain areas like Douglaston-Little Neck and Flushing-Willets Point are the hotspots for fines, while places like Canarsie and Lower East Side are a bit more relaxed.

-- 🚗 Sedans and SUVs are fined the most.
+🚗 SUVs are the main culprits when it comes to getting fined, followed by 4-door sedans and vans.
+Looks like the cars we see most often are the ones getting the most tickets.

-- 🧠 A basic model can already flag high-risk areas with solid accuracy.
+🔮 Predictions work — if you know where the fines are most likely, you can avoid those areas.
+The map and data make it easy to spot high-risk zones.

-  Want to stay fine-free?
-Check the signs, know your neighborhood — and maybe don’t park in Manhattan at 9am on a Thursday 😅
+💡 Want to avoid a ticket?
+Make sure to check for street cleaning signs, choose neighborhoods with fewer fines, and maybe skip parking in Manhattan during rush hour on Thursday mornings.😅

 ---